Bellman281/DL_on_M1/README.md

-#  To activate MPS on M1 MAC Studion
+#  To activate MPS on M1 MAC Studio

 ### 1. Run these in Terminal
 ```shell